Ddeak/cash-conversion/README.md

 ### Instructions to run

 - Clone the repo down to your machine.
-- Preferably, have yarn installed on the machine, and run `yarn` and `yarn start`
+- If using yarn, run `yarn` and `yarn start`
+- If using npm, run `npm i` and `npm start`
 - It should either automatically bring up the app in a tab in your default browser, or you can manually navigate to [localhost:3000](http://localhost:3000/)

 ### Deveoper Notes

 - I chose to use create-react-app as I find it reasonably good for small proof-of-concepts or to play around with some react code.
+- I chose to add material to the project - I appreciate I am not graded on design, however I am comfortable with the components from the library and I feel it makes it easier to interact and use the app.
 - I have kept testing fairly minimal.
-I generally believe in the 'Trophy' testing approach detailed by Kent C Dodds, and I believe my small test shows an example of that.
+I generally believe in the 'Trophy' testing approach detailed by Kent C Dodds, and I believe my small tests show examples of that.
+- I went for a column approach as opposed to a horizontal approach as it is simpler to map to desktop and mobile.

 #### Convert API 500 error